tyler-bartunek/ShoeBot/README.md

 systems accessible, modular, and affordable.

-A standardized 3D-printable rail mounting system allows for the creation of completely reconfigurable mobile robots, with pre-designed modules intended to be buildable with nothing more than a 3D printer and a soldering iron.
+A standardized 3D-printable rail mounting system allows for the creation of completely reconfigurable mobile robots, with pre-designed modules intended to be buildable with nothing more than a 3D printer, screwdriver, and a soldering iron.
 Additional custom hardware files are provided to facilitate wiring, but are optional.

 The guiding philosophy is that if you have a box, soldering iron, basic fasteners, and a 3D printer then you should be able to put this system together.